“Houston, we have a problem.”

-- Omega 3 – I alternate between whole sardines, cooked or canned salmon, krill oil or fish oil.
+- Omega 3 – I alternate between whole sardines, cooked or canned salmon or salmon oil, krill oil, regular fish oil, or phytoplankton.
 Here is a terrific article by Dr. Karen Becker, DVM, who covers why Omega 3 supplementation is critical, especially for kibble-fed dogs.

 - Probiotic – Gut health is critical for the health of our dogs.
-I alternate between kefir, raw goat’s milk and a powder probiotic by NWC Naturals for Junior and Sulley.
-For more information about probiotics, read The 6 Best Probiotics For Dogs by Dogs Naturally.
+I alternate between kefir, raw goat’s milk and a probiotic by NWC Naturals for Junior and Sulley.

 - Cooked Meat and Vegetables – While I am not one that cooks for my dogs, I do believe there are enormous benefits to providing some healthy whole food to a dry kibble diet.
 Perhaps you could alternate between a whole cooked meal and a kibble meal?